 Learn how to create and send invoices in QuickBooks Online.

 If you plan to get paid in the future for products and services you sell, send your customers an invoice.
-You can simply add the product or service you’re selling to an invoice and email it to your customer.
+You can add the product or service you’re selling to an invoice and email it to your customer.

-|QuickBooks estimates and invoices are improving!
-Your workflow for estimates and invoices will look different depending on whether you have the old or the new version of estimates and invoices.|
+|Your estimates or invoices will look different depending on whether you have the old or new estimate and invoice experience.
+Find out which experience you have.|

 Step 1: Create and send an invoice